ABOUT THE FESTIVAL

 2. Preview format:

 All submissions must be digital.
 Please provide a working link to an online version of your film on FilmFreeway and/or Vimeo at the time of submission, as well as any passwords necessary to view the film.
-Vimeo must be set to allow downloads and films must be accessible through March 31, 2023.
+Please include a Vimeo or YouTube link to a film trailer, if available.
+Trailers must be set to allow downloads, and screeners must be accessible through March 28, 2026.

 3. Electronic Press Kit Packet & Materials, uploaded to FilmFreeway.
 Press kit must include: